Disaster Recovery Planning

 - Main center return validation

-- By assuming a failure or disaster scenario, the team actually carries out the required tasks to enhance response capabilities and identify improvement measures.
+- Assuming a failure or disaster occurs, the team actually performs the required tasks, thereby enhancing response capability and identifying improvements.

 - Execute the switchover procedures according to the disaster recovery plan and verify that the automatic switchover process operates correctly.

-The disaster recovery exercise plan should detail the schedule, organization and participants, the training scope and scenarios, and be drafted down to the level of system commands.
+The disaster recovery drill plan must detail the schedule, organization and participants, the training scope and scenarios, and be written in detail down to the level of system commands.

-Additionally, a checklist for each task, along with the responsible personnel and emergency contact information, must be documented.
+Additionally, a checklist for each task, along with the relevant personnel and emergency contact network, must be specified.

 |---|---|---|---|